-We believe in an education that is artistic, academic, interdisciplinary, multi-sensory, practical, and social, AND learning that is joyful!
+We believe in an education that is connected to nature, artistic, academic, interdisciplinary, multi-sensory, practical, and social, AND learning that is joyful!

 Our curriculum unfolds according to the educational and emotional needs of the child’s developmental stages, in order to nourish the healthy growth of the child.